UmmItC/InfoSec/content/posts/Education-course/Information Security/L1-Basic-Concept/index.md

 - **Integrity**: Is the information correct?
 - **Availability**: Can you access the information when you need it?

+## End-user

+An `end-user` is the final person who uses a product or service.
+In computing and networking, end-users are individuals who operate devices or applications to perform their tasks.
+They interact directly with the technology, as opposed to those who develop, manage, or sell it.

 ## Definition of Hacker

 A hacker of my definition is a person who really good at programming, hacking, or other about the computer.
 Usually, they got defined as a person who uses computers to gain unauthorized access to data.